 Another interesting use of the katakana, although quite uncommon, is highlighting.
 In such cases, katakana is used as our italics, referring to another word in the same text written in hiragana or kanji.

 Kanji are words that we should use as much as possible, with the exception of the cases described in the topics about using hiragana.
 The method of writing hiragana words is just a facilitator, the actual Japanese words are kanji.

 On the other hand, using kanji in Japanese texts requires a little caution, as using unknown or rare kanji can make it very difficult to read the Japanese text.
 The recommendation of the Japanese Ministry of Education is to always use the appropriate kanji for each level of reader.
 In the case of the general public, the best way is to use the kanji found in the list of the 常用漢字.

 If you want to know more about the kanjis of Jouyou Kanji, I suggest you read the article “The Japanese Symbols of Jouyou Kanji“.

 Writing and reading Japanese texts using the three Japanese alphabets is not as complicated as many people think, especially if we know the purpose of each of them.

-The most difficult thing is getting used to the writing structure and pronunciation of each Japanese symbol, but this is something that is acquired through living with the Japanese language.
+The most difficult thing is to get used to the writing structure and pronunciation of each Japanese symbol, but this is something that is acquired while living with the Japanese language.